FAQ

 Do I need to be experienced in order to play hockey with BAHA?

-Not at all!
-Men and women over the age of 18 have many opportunities to learn and play the great game of hockey, including beginners who have the opportunity to learn all of the hockey basics through our Greenhorn beginner program.
+Not at all, but we do recommend some skating experience before joining a hockey program.
+Men and women over the age of 18 have many opportunities to learn and play hockey, beginners have the opportunity to learn all of the hockey basics through our Greenhorn program.
+After Greenhorns we have divisions ranging from beginner to advanced.
+If you are completely new to skating, we recommend looking into the Learn to Skate program.

 How do I get on an adult team if I am new to the program?

-When you fill out the registration form, please select "unassigned" to indicate that you are new to the league.
+When you fill out the registration form, pick the level that best matches your ability and select "unassigned" to indicate that you are new to the league.
 You will be placed on a team that needs players of your skill level.

 What equipment do I need to play hockey?